Hckmar9/hckmar9/README.md

 ## Hello World!
 My name is Tere :information_desk_person:
-I'm an IT Project Manager with over 16 years of experience in the technology sector.
-I specialize in leading cross-functional teams and fostering innovation to drive business success.

-### My role as Technical Project Manager 🔭
+With 17+ years in technology, I'm a Delivery Manager passionate about transforming ideas into impactful solutions.
+I specialize in building and leading high-performing teams that consistently deliver exceptional results.

+### 🚀 What I Do

-In my role, I motivate teams to reach their full potential, strategically identifying opportunities for innovation and implementing effective solutions.
+I motivate teams to reach their full potential, strategically identifying opportunities for innovation and implementing effective solutions.
 Problem-solving, anticipating potential challenges, and mitigating risks are central to ensuring the success of projects.
 I am passionate about creating opportunities for individuals in tech.
 I am committed to leveraging technology to make a positive difference in the world.

+### 💡 My Core Beliefs

+- Technology should be leveraged to create positive social impact
+- Continuous learning and adaptation are key to staying ahead in tech
+- Effective communication is the foundation of successful delivery

+### 🔍 Current Focus
+- Leading digital transformation initiatives
+- Mentoring emerging tech leaders
+- Building scalable delivery frameworks
+- Promoting sustainable development practices

 I believe that strong teams are the foundation of innovation, variety, and progress.